rspamd/rspamd.com/doc/configuration/upstream.md

     serv1.example.com,serv2.example.com

-If the ports you need to use are different from the default ones, you have the option to specify custom ports.
-For example, you can use `53` for DNS:
+If the ports you need to use are different from the default ones, you have the option to specify custom ports:

     serv1.example.com:8080,serv2.example.com

 Later on, it will be explained how to define the priorities of upstreams.
-However, if you choose to do so, you must also indicate a port number.:
+However, if you choose to do so, you must also indicate a port number:

     127.0.0.1:53:10,8.8.8.8:53:1